Toumash/daily-status/README.md

 # Requirements

 - **.NET Framework 4.6.1**
+- Toggl Acccount (any free/paid) [toggl.com](https://toggl.com/)

+# Installation
+Just run the program.
+When you run it for the first time there will be a api key prompt.
-- Toggl Free Acccount [toggl.com](https://toggl.com/) **Profile Options** -> On the bottom of the page will be an api key :)
+You will find the api key in toggl.com.
+Go to the **Profile Options** on  the bottom of the page, and there will be a long string o text

 # How to contribute?
 Just write an issue which will reliably show the problem that you faced.
-If that will be understood and approved you can be sure, that you will be added to the contributors file ;)
+If that will be understood and approved you can be sure, that we will take a look :)

-# Contributors
-- [Sawair](https://github.com/Sawair) - expected time algorithm proposal

 # Authors
 Icons made by: